tsjones

 Email: tsjones@yorku.ca

-Dr. Tameka Samuels-Jones is an Assistant Professor at York University and the Associate Director of York University’s Centre for Research on Latin America & the Caribbean.
+Dr. Tameka Samuels-Jones is an Assistant Professor at York University and Co-Director of York University’s Centre for Research on Latin America & the Caribbean.
 She teaches Corporate Social Responsibility & Sustainability and Justice, Governance & Accountability in the Global South.
-Her research interests include AI ethics in the Global South, environmental crime, Indigenous law in the Caribbean and regulatory law.
-Specifically, she conducts research on the role of legal pluralism on environmental governance among legally autonomous groups.
+Her research interests include AI ethics in the Global South, environmental crime, Black Indigenous law in the Caribbean and regulatory law.
+Specifically, she conducts research on the impacts of Canadian extractivism in Latin America & the Caribbean.
 She is dedicated to research which emphasizes inclusivity in the development of environmental policies and laws particularly in countries in the Global South.
 Dr. Samuels-Jones has received numerous awards for her work in this area including the American Society of Criminology’s Ruth D. Peterson Fellowship award.
 Dr. Samuels-Jones’ work has been published in various academic journals and presented at international conferences.

 More...